 4. To allow all stakeholders (government administrations, type-approval authorities, manufacturers, etc.) sufficient lead time, a transitional period of approximately 4 years is proposed.

 5. Since the earliest date of entry into force that can be foreseen for this revised proposal would be autumn 2019, the proposed end date for the envisaged transitional period (approximately 4 years) has been adjusted accordingly.

 6. After discussion of document ECE/TRANS/WP.29/GRE/2018/52, during its 80th session in October 2018, GRE invited the proponent to redraft the transitional provisions and to submit a revised document for consideration to the next session.

-Such revised proposal is contained in this document.
+7. During the 81st session of GRE, the revised proposal was discussed and it was agreed that the Transitional Provisions would need to be further clarified.
+This revision of the Transitional Provisions, which is now based on the Transitional Provisions GRE has recently adopted for R.53-03, is the result of the further consideration and consultation together with other GRE experts.